jamiecoleman92/katacoda-scenarios/kubehealth/step2.md

 ## Make requests to the microservices

-Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.
+Now your microservices are deployed and running, you are ready to send some requests.

 Firstly check the IP address of your Kubernetes cluster by running the following command: